junaidsiddiqi/databaseapp/README.md

   -Implemented the front-end of the web application, creating functional, responsive screens for order entry, customer profiles, and status tracking.

-**Collaboration:**

-  -Worked closely with the back-end team to ensure proper integration between the front-end interface and the database, streamlining the process for managing customer and order data.

 **Prototyping:**

   -Created a clickable prototype to demonstrate core functionalities like customer data management, order tracking, and reporting during the team’s presentation to stakeholders.